(246) South Lake Tahoe

 2. What are the mandatory dates commercial vehicles must carry chains?

-There are no statutory dates that require carrying of chains on commercial vehicles, however it is advisable to carry chains from November through April.
+There are no statutory dates that require carrying of chains on commercial vehicles; however, it is advisable to carry chains from November through April.
+Please see the links above under Caltrans Road Information Links, or click the following link: Truck Chain Requirements | Caltranss, for more information regarding chain requirements.

 3. What phone number can I call if my vehicle breaks down on the freeway?

 If your vehicle is disabled in the traffic lanes or a dangerous location, call 9-1-1.
-Otherwise, in metropolitan areas, call 5-1-1 and say “Roadside Assistance” to be connected to an operator that will assist you with obtaining appropriate roadside assistance. including Freeway Service Patrol (FSP).
+Otherwise, in metropolitan areas, call 5-1-1 and say “Roadside Assistance” to be connected to an operator that will assist you with obtaining appropriate roadside assistance, including Freeway Service Patrol (FSP).

 Otherwise, contact a local towing agency.